The Best Washington Auto Insurance Companies

-Washington's auto insurance rates are on the low side — on average $1,339 per year, compared to the nationwide average of $1,669.
+Washington's auto insurance rates are right in line with the national average — $969 per year, compared to $1,009 nationwide.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Washington Minimum Liability

 Here’s the minimum amount of insurance you need to drive in Washington:

 In the insurance world, this type of coverage is known as 25/50/10 — you’ll need an insurance policy that provides at least this much.
 However, you’ll probably want to go beyond a 25/50/10 policy and purchase additional coverage.
 (Let’s say you’re at fault in an accident that damages a luxury car.
 Your insurance will pay $10,000, and you’ll be on the hook for the rest.)

 If you’re looking for the best auto insurance in Washington, you’ll want to get quotes from multiple insurers — starting, of course, with the top insurers in the state.
 Depending on your personal situation (accident history, credit score, even the type of car you drive) you’re likely to get quoted a range of rates and options.
 To see which insurer provides the best value for the most coverage, you should be prepared to comparison shop.

 How We Found the Best Auto Insurance in Washington